kharindra/AI_Detector/README.md

 ---
 **Here, we have divided the modeling part into two sections.**

-      o Model with Countvectorizer
+      1.)
+Model with Countvectorizer
-      o Model with TfidfVectorizer
+      2.)
+Model with TfidfVectorizer

 Below is the list of classification models used